-Worried your child might have Slapped cheek syndrome?
-Find out what it is, how to spot the signs, and more importantly, how to treat it.
+If you're worried your child might have slapped cheek syndrome, find out what it is, how to spot the signs, and more importantly, how to treat it.

 The virus is called parvovirus B19 - this is similar to the parvovirus that affects cats and dogs, but it cannot be spread from human to animal or vice versa.

 What are the slapped cheek symptoms?The symptoms to look for with slapped cheek syndrome are generally those you get with a common cold; so sneezing, runny nose, sore throat, a bit of a headache and maybe a bit of a fever.
 The characteristic of this infection, however, is the slapped cheek rash.
 This is the slapped cheek appearance, the blotchy red rash that may go on one cheek or both cheeks and generally will remain there but it could spread to the rest of the body.
 It may go to the front, the back, the arms, the legs, the palms of the hands and the soles of the feet.

 Generally it's not painful but it might be a little bit irritating for some people.
 Unlike the worrying rash of meningitis if you press this rash of slapped cheek, it will fade.